-Black drum have a robust otolith that is semi-circular in juvenile fish and becomes somewhat rectangular in mature fish (Figure 5.15).
+Black drum have a robust otolith that is semi-circular in juvenile fish and becomes somewhat rectangular in mature fish (Figure 5.17).
 The otolith is opaque with an oblong ostium and a crescent-shaped cauda.
 The rostrum and anterostrum are not distinguishable from one another.
 The otolith core lies just interior to the midline of the distal surface of the otolith.
 Black drum sagittae are opaque in older juvenile and adult fish.
-The location of the otolith in the neurocranium is illustrated in Figure 5.16.
+The location of the otolith in the neurocranium is illustrated in Figure 5.18.

-Figure 5.15 Sagittal otoliths medial and top view from black drum.
+Figure 5.17 Proximal and dorsal views of black drum sagittal otolith.

 Black drum otoliths are strong enough to withstand expected impacts from otolith extraction devices without breaking.
-The ventral surface of the otic capsule of black drum is somewhat convex making it easy to identify through the gill cavity near the posterior base of the skull above the gills.
+The ventral surface of the otic capsule of black drum is somewhat convex, making it easy to identify through the gill cavity near the posterior base of the skull above the gills.
 It is relatively easy to cut away the surface of the exposed otic capsule with a heavy knife.
 A heavy bladed knife can also be used to cut from the dorsal skull base at about a 30 degree angle to the back of the ocular socket to open the cranial cavity and expose the sagittae.
-At larger sizes, otolith removal is best done using a saw cut made from the dorsal surface of the head to the otic capsule.
-This method can also be performed on smaller fish but care must be taken that the cut does not extend through the otic capsule for risk of damaging the otoliths.
+In larger fish, otolith removal is best done using a saw cut made from the dorsal surface of the head to the otic capsule.
+This method can also be performed on smaller fish, but care must be taken that the cut does not extend through the otic capsule for risk of damaging the otoliths.
 Several different techniques are effective; some may be easier than others on different sized fish.

-Figure 5.16 Location of black drum sagittal otoliths.
+Figure 5.18 Location of black drum sagittal otoliths.

-- 1. Make a cut from the back of the skull to a point below and behind the eyesocket exposing the brain (Figure 5.17).
+- 1. Make a cut from the back of the skull to a point below and behind the eyesocket exposing the brain (Figure 5.19).

 - 2. Remove brain to reveal the otoliths.

 - 3. Remove the sagittal otoliths.

-Figure 5.17 Extraction of red drum otoliths through the top of the neurocranium.
+Figure 5.19 Extraction of red drum otoliths through the top of the neurocranium.

 - 1. Make a vertical cut in the skull at a point just behind the centerline of the opercle through the otic capsule. - 2.
-Bend the head of the fish forward to reveal the sagittae (Figure 5.18). - 3.
+Bend the head of the fish forward to reveal the sagittae (Figure 5.20). - 3.
 Remove the sagittal otoliths.

-Figure 5.18 Meatsaw technique for otolith removal in black drum.
+Figure 5.20 Meatsaw technique for otolith removal in black drum.